textpotential/bibliarchic/chapt5.md

 [^exemplar]: Wachtel, "The Corrected," 99-100.

-One of the characteristics of the interfaces dealt with in this chapter is that they all participate in an ecosystem that is designed to facilitate the ongoing proliferation of bible interfaces as much as to facilitate particular user encounters with bible.
+One of the characteristics of the interfaces dealt with in this chapter is that they participate in an ecosystem that is designed to facilitate the ongoing proliferation of bible interfaces as much as to facilitate particular user encounters with bible.
 This value on enabling the ongoing construction of interfaces also points out that emerging digital bible interfaces may have both human users and machine users at different layers of the interface.
 For example, the XML of the web Sinaiticus interface was designed for both human users (programmers had to be able to produce, read, and understand the XML) and machine users (their site generator software had to read the XML to produce HTML for the web page).
-In this chapter we will see two examples of a bible interface (BibleSearch API, Bible App) built upon another bible interface (Digital Bible Library), one of which is built explicitly to afford the design of additional bible interfaces by users around the world.
+In this chapter we will see an example of a bible interface (BibleSearch API) built upon another bible interface (Digital Bible Library) explicitly to enable the design of additional bible interfaces by users around the world.

 ## The Bible of Bibles ##

 One bible interface that decidedly moves into a digital materiality is a recently emerging project called the Digital Bible Library (DBL).
-At its simplest, The Digital Bible Library (DBL) operates as a giant storage container that can hold any item related to bible.[^iconicity]
-At the time of their public April 2017 Content Update, DBL contained 1508 text entries in 1145 unique languages and 444 audio entries in 374 unique languages.[^2]
+At its simplest, the DBL operates as a giant storage container that can hold any item related to bible.[^iconicity] At the time of their public April 2017 Content Update, DBL contained 1508 text entries in 1145 unique languages and 444 audio entries in 374 unique languages.[^2]
 The governing impulse behind this bible repository is to make the content of the bible, "Scripture translation content," available in "every language spoken on earth."[^eten]
 For all of the language of validation, safeguarding, and authorizing in the DBL mission and vision statement, there is little awareness of the impact of interface on the relationship between users and content.[^3]